 Well, a good UI/UX design starts with a well-made prototype.
 Using wireframing tools is one of the most effective ways to plan a website for both functionality and visual understanding.

-Alternatively, you can check out our review of the best wireframing tools available to date.
-Otherwise, keep reading to learn more about why it’s important to create wireframes before developing.
+Keep reading to learn more about why it’s important to create wireframes before developing.

 What Are UI and UX?

 User interface (UI) and user experience (UX) are two different components of web design.
 Though UI and UX are similar and go hand in hand, they are often conflated as the same design elements.
 However, there are some essential differences between UI and UX that should be considered.